Forensic Evidence Collection for Texas Nurses

 Maintaining Physical Evidence Chain of Custody

-The chain of custody for any physical evidence obtained during nursing activities with a possible victim is vitally important.
-Maintaining proper chain-of-custody procedures defends against legal challenges to the authenticity of the evidence (Pagliaro & Bentley Cewe, 2013).
+The chain of custody is vitally important for any physical evidence obtained during nursing activities with a possible victim.
+Maintaining proper chain-of-custody procedures provides a defense for legal challenges to the authenticity of the evidence (Pagliaro & Bentley Cewe, 2013).
 Therefore, it is essential that mandated collection kits and standard collection protocols be used when obtaining evidence (Cabelus & Spangler, 2013).
 An emergency nurse is most likely one of the first to secure evidence in the chain-of-custody process.